The Sims (video game): Music

 The game music was composed by Jerry Martin, Marc Russo, Kirk R. Casey, and Dix Bruce, with additional participation from jazz pianist John R. Burr for the songs used in the game's Build Mode.
 The game disc contains 37 tracks, of which 15 were published in 2007 as an official soundtrack album.
 Most of the tracks contain no vocals, but some of them feature Simlish lyrics.

-In recent years, critics have praised and noted the game's use of new age and jazz music.
+In later commentary, Alex Robert Ross of Vice highlighted the soundtrack's use of new age and jazz piano, particularly the Build Mode music.

-Modding scene
+Modding support

-The Sims is credited with opening up modding to a new demographic, making it easy enough for "casual modders" to modify the game.
-The Sims was designed in a way that it would be easy to add user-created content (also known as custom content or "CC") to the game, with Will Wright stating in an interview that he wanted to put the player in the design role.
-Websites for downloading CCs and mods include The Sims Resource and Mod The Sims.
+The Sims is credited with opening modding to a new demographic by making the game accessible to "casual modders".
+The game was designed to make user-created content, also known as custom content, easy to add, and Wright stated that he wanted to put players in the design role.
 Maxis released modding tools for The Sims before the game itself, resulting in a suite of fan-created mods being available at launch.

+Release

 Expansion packs

-The Sims had a total of seven expansion packs released in its lifecycle.
-Each expansion generally adds new items, neighborhoods, characters, skins, and features.
+The Sims had a total of seven expansion packs released during its original release cycle.
+Each expansion generally added new items, neighborhoods, characters, skins, and features.